Biblical Self-Esteem Bible Study

 The world teaches that Self-Esteem is key to success and well-being.
 God teaches something a bit different.
 This Bible study explains.

-Before doing this Bible study, please read the 1-minute introduction Whose Praise are we seeking?
+Before doing this Bible study, please read the 1-minute introduction Why Secular Businesses are Hiring Praise Teams.

 It explains that we live in the age of self-esteem, not God-esteem.
 Sadly, this worldly emphasis has spawned false teachings in the church.
 Instead of seeking to please God, many Christians are seeking to please themselves.